tasos-py/Search-Engines-Scraper/README.md

 A python library that performs queries to google, bing, yahoo, and other search engines and collects the search results.
 When using Torch, `requests[socks]` is required, which can be installed using the requirements.txt file, as described below.
-Note that web-scraping may be against the TOS of some search-engins, and may result in a temporary ban.
+Note that web-scraping may be against the TOS of some search engines, and may result in a temporary ban.

 ## Supported search engines